1jour1vin

 About the wine:

-Castets and Mancin des Palus come together to create this wine, with its fresh fruit flavors, hints of white flowers, and commendable acidity—deliciously satisfying.
-It’s the kind of wine described as juicy and deep, the sort you’ll find yourself finishing off in no time.
+This wine is made from Castets and Mancin des Palus grapes and features fresh fruit flavors, notes of white flowers, and commendable acidity—it’s as delicious as can be.
+It’s one of those wines described as juicy and deep—the kind you finish off in no time.

 About the estate:

 At the very edge of the Saint-Macaire hillsides, near La Réole, the terroir of Hélène and David Barrault’s small estate is something of a curiosity.
-The soil, studded with limestone that nearly reaches the surface and planted with the classic Merlot, Malbec, and Cabernet Franc, possesses a remarkable identity.
-Moreover, in 2012 the couple planted massal selections of rare grape varieties, unearthed from the depths of Gironde’s ampelography.
+The soil, studded with limestone that nearly reaches the surface—and on which the very classic Merlot, Malbec, and Cabernet Franc are planted—possesses a remarkable identity.
+Furthermore, in 2012 the couple planted massal selections of rare grape varieties, unearthed from the depths of the Gironde’s ampelography.
 Finding the vines was no small feat, but the result in the bottle lives up to expectations.
-Nothing about the estate is ordinary—neither the grape varieties nor the aging methods, which include demi-muids, concrete tanks, and earthenware jars.
+Nothing about the estate is ordinary—neither the grape varieties nor the aging methods, which include demi-muid barrels, concrete tanks, and earthenware jars.

 Wine rated 3.5/5Wine rated 3.5/5Wine rated 3.5/5Wine rated 3.5/5Wine rated 3.5/5